dj-wasabi/vault/README.md

 Vault is running as user vault.
 With the following capabilities (which are configured in this container)it should be no problem running Vault as non-root user:

 - cap_ipc_lock (Should not swap.
-Also `--cap-add IPC_LOCK` should be added to the command line when to start the Vault)
+Also `--cap-add IPC_LOCK` should be added to the command line when to start the Vault container.)

 The UID used in this container is 1051.
 So make sure the id is already available on the host running the container when host mounts are used.